 Causes of Eyelid Spasms

 Blepharospasm has many different causes that vary from individual to individual.
 Sometimes, eyelid spasms occur as a symptom of a greater problem such as orbital tumors, but are generally experienced as a result of fatigue, too much caffeine, and not enough sleep.
-In some extreme cases, the cause behind severe eyelid twitching cannot be identified, which can sometimes result in the scratching of a cornea and an eyelid to close completely.
-If you're experiencing symptoms of eyelid spasms and are unsure what may be causing them, Dr. Taban is an expert at assisting patients with various treatment options for blepharospasm and may be able to help you.
+In some extreme cases, the cause behind severe eyelid spasms cannot be identified, which can sometimes result in the scratching of a cornea and an eyelid to close completely.
+If you’re experiencing symptoms of spasms on your eye and are unsure what may be causing them, Eye plastic surgeon Dr. Taban in Los Angeles is an expert at assisting patients with various treatment options for blepharospasm and may be able to help you.

 Treatments For Blepharospasm